-At this point in the design process you’ve sufficiently described the mechanic and setting to begin expanding the single screen into a full-level concept.
+At this point in the design process you’ve sufficiently described the game loop and setting to begin expanding the single screen into a full-level concept.
 It’s not critical at this stage to have a final visual style defined, but including some concept art will help guide how the level grows.
 (Figure 11-3 provides a good visual representation for the amount of gameplay that will take place on a single screen given the scale of objects.)
-This is also a good stage to “block in” the elements from Figure 11-3 in a working prototype to begin getting a sense for how movement feels (for example, the speed the hero character runs, the height the hero can jump, and so on), the scale of objects in the environment and the zoom level of the camera, and the like.
-There’s no need to include interaction behaviors such as the lock components or the energy field at this stage because you haven’t yet designed the level; you’re still working with the abstract schematic layout for the sequencing mechanic, and the next set of tasks includes laying out the full level and tuning all the interactions.
+This is also a good stage to “block in” the elements from Figure 11-3 in a working prototype to begin getting a sense for how movement feels (for example, the speed the hero character runs, the height the hero can jump, and so on), the scale of objects in the environment, the zoom level of the camera, and the like.
+There’s no need to include interaction behaviors such as the lock components or the energy field at this stage because you haven’t yet designed how the level will play; you’re still working with the abstract schematic layout for the sequencing mechanic, and the next set of tasks includes laying out the full level and tuning all the interactions.
 At this stage you’re experimenting with basic hero character movement, object placement, and collision.

 The current state of the design in Figure 11-3 still needs some work to provide sufficient challenge.
 While all the elements of a well-formed level are in place, the current difficulty is trivial, and most players will likely be able to complete the level quickly.
-There is, however, a strong foundation to begin extending the jumping and sequencing mechanic; to begin, extend the horizontal game space to include a more playable area and provide additional room for the character to maneuver, as shown in Figure 11-4.
+There is, however, a strong foundation to begin extending the jumping and sequencing mechanic; to begin, you might extend the horizontal game space to include a more playable area and provide additional room for the character to maneuver, as shown in Figure 11-4.

 Figure 11-4.
 The level design grows to include an additional playable area.

-Recall from the Simple Camera Manipulations project in Chapter 7 that you can “push” the game screen forward by moving the character close to the edge of the bound region.
-You might choose to keep this level contained to the original game screen size, of course, and increase the complexity of the timing-based agility and logical sequence challenges (and indeed it’s a good design exercise to challenge yourself to work within space constraints), but for the purposes of this design, a horizontal scrolling presentation will drive game progression.
+Recall from the Simple Camera Manipulations project in Chapter 7 that you can “push” the game screen forward by moving the character close to the edge of the bound region, which allows you to design a level that extends far beyond the dimensions of a single static screen.
+You might choose to keep this level contained to the original game screen size, of course, and increase the complexity of the timing-based agility and logical sequence challenges (and indeed it’s a good design exercise to challenge yourself to work within space constraints), but for the purposes of this design, a horizontal scrolling presentation adds interest and challenge.

 Adding Layout to the Playable Space

-It’s now time to begin laying out the level to make good use of the additional space.
-There’s no need to change the gameplay at this point; you just need to work with the new dimensions of the game screen.
+It’s now time to begin laying out the level to make good use of the additional horizontal space.
+There’s no need to change the basic gameplay at this point; you’ll simply expand the current level design to fitthe new dimensions of the game screen.
 Figure 11-5 includes some additional platforms placed with no particular methodology other than ensuring players can successfully reach each platform.

 Figure 11-5.Expanding the layout to use the additional screen real estate, the diagram represents the entire length of stage 1 with the player able to see approximately 50 percent of the full level at any time.
-The camera moves forward or backward as the player moves the hero character toward the screen bound regions (for the moving platforms, darker arrows represent direction, an lighter arrows represent the range of movement).
+The camera scrolls the screen forward or backward as the player moves the hero character toward the screen bound regions.Note: for the moving platforms shown, darker arrows represent direction and lighter arrows represent the range of the platform’s movement).